quells/unread-instapaper-alfred2/README.md

-Instapaper Articles in Alfred
+InstaAlfred
 ===================

+### The Instapaper API has changed, so this workflow no longer works.

 A python script to display unread articles from Instapaper in the Alfred window.
-You will need Alfred Version 2 and an Instapaper subscription **in addition to a normal account** to use this.
+You will need Alfred v2 and an Instapaper subscription **in addition to a normal account** to use this.

 # Installation

-To install the Unread Instapaper Articles workflow, double click on ```Instapaper.alfredworkflow``` or drag the workflow to the workflow window in Alfred.
+To install the InstaAlfred workflow, double click on ```InstaAlfred.alfredworkflow``` or drag the workflow to the workflow window in Alfred.

 Next, edit the first script filter by double clicking on it.
 Edit the line ```print(list(“USERNAME”, “PASSWORD”, ‘{query}’))``` to fill in your Instapaper account details.
 Be sure to keep these in quotes.